appcelerator-archive/ti.millennialmedia/documentation/view.md

 Controls the type of ad that will be displayed to the user.
 Look at the constants available on [Ti.MillennialMedia][] to see what you can set here.

+WARNING: when using launch and transition type ads, you do not need to size them; they'll take over the full view of your app while they are displayed.
+It is very important that you listen for "fail" and "modalWasDismissed" to remove the ad from the window after the user is done with it.

 ### autoRefresh [bool, defaults to true]
 Whether or not the ad should auto refresh.
 Use the "refreshDuration" property to control how often this happens.